 On the other hand, if you’re looking at drying out soil with a plant in it, you can increase its sunlight by:

-While having shade overhead can be good for some plants (some shade from the afternoon hot sun saved my tomato and cucumber plants), other times it can be too much and lead to the soil not draining.
+While having shade overhead can be good for some plants, other times it can be too much and lead to the soil not draining.
 In this case, consider removing objects that cast shadows on them.
 This can include tree branches or other removable structures.

 By providing your plant with extra sunlight, you’ll also likely need to increase the frequency you water it.
 Naturally, the hot sun can dry out leaves and soil if left unchecked.